GrantExec, a Euna Solutions® company

 Native Hawaiian Library Services Grants (2026)

-This funding opportunity provides financial support to nonprofit organizations dedicated to serving Native Hawaiians, enabling them to enhance library and archival services that meet the cultural and informational needs of their communities.
+This funding opportunity provides financial support to nonprofit organizations that serve Native Hawaiian communities, aiming to enhance library services and cultural preservation through various educational and community-focused projects.

 Award Range